libreswitch/ops/tests/rest/rest_test.md

 - The port aren't sorted ascending/descending by the field name

-## Sort ports by field combination
+## REST API get method and sort by field combination for ports

 ### Objective